Luscas-Fernandes/SplitMyTrack/README.md

 ## How to use it

-1. At converter.py, at the fifth line, place the youtube URL of your desired song
+1. In converter.py, at the fifth line, place the youtube URL of your desired song
 2. Run converter.py

 Cheers, feel free to use the separated instrument audios